Association of Montana Retired Public Employees By-Laws

 - Duties of officers and members.

-shall be the Chief Executive Officer of the Association and shall preside at all meetings of the Board and general membership.
+A. The President shall be the Chief Executive Officer of the Association and shall preside at all meetings of the Board and general membership.
 Immediately after installation he/she shall appoint chairpersons and members of the following committees: Audit, By-Laws, Contractor Coordinating, Nominating, Membership, Legislative, and any other committees as needed.
-The president will serve as an ex officio member of all committees except the Nominating Committee.
+The president will serve as an ex officio member of all committees.
 The president will announce the business agenda, call meetings to order, state and place before the assembly all questions properly presented and decide all questions of order.
 He/she may sign checks authorized for payment.
 He/she will act as spokesperson for the Association unless another person is appointed or expected to do so on a specific matter.

 Article IV Meetings